- Community Grants range from a minimum of $250 to the maximum grant of $2,500.

-- Organizations that deny service, membership or other involvement on the basis of race, religion, color, sex, sexual orientation, gender identity, age, national origin, ancestry, citizenship, veteran, or disability status.
+- Organizations that deny service, membership or other involvement on the basis of race, religion, color, sex, sexual orientation, age national origin, ancestry, citizenship, veteran, or disability status

 - Organizations who apply to a large number of facilities outside of the primary area.